 How do I buy fresh olive oil?

 Make sure you buy from a reputable producer online.
 If you buy at the grocery store, reach for that bottle at the back of the shelf, where the oil has been protected from fluorescent light.
-Look for the harvest date.
+Look for the “use by” date.

 How do I store?

 Olive oil should be stored in a cool, dark place and in a sealed container.
-The best containers for olive oil are glass (especially tinted), ceramic, porcelain, or non-reactive metals, such as stainless steel.
+The best containers for olive oil are glass, stainless steel or tin.

 What if I buy in bulk?